12 Sep All of Our Mistakes Are Never Forgotten

 They both sat there in silence.
 It occurred to me that they hadn’t thought about the worst-case scenario for us until that moment.
 Although I thought about it multiple times over the past few days, they apparently hadn’t.

 “What are we going to do about them,” Drake asked.

 “Once the three of us are prepared and ready to leave, I’ll unlock the fridge.
 They’ll be fine for a few days just eating the raw meat like they’ve been doing.
 Once we reach the radar station, we can radio for a team to go out and rescue them.”

 David gave me a puzzled look.

-“So your solution is to just leave them here and lock them up like animals?
-John, do you realize that these are human beings?”
+“So, your solution is to just leave them here and lock them up like animals?
+John, do you realize that they’re human beings?”

 I pointed towards the hallway that led to their bedrooms.

 “Whatever those things are, they’re not human anymore.
 All I see is a husk of what used to be a man.
 Whatever is filling that shell now is not human.
 They don’t speak anymore.
 All they do is make grunts and other weird noises and run away into their rooms with raw meat.
 Right now, they’re more savage than human.
 I don’t want to take them with us and risk jeopardizing our escape.
 Do either of you have a problem with that?”